kalekundert/bind_dna/notebook/20190501_run_ashworth2006_on_zif268/run_ashworth2006_on_zif268.rst

 - Directly setting the ``exclude_DNA_DNA`` energy method option in PyRosetta does not seem to have any effect on scoring, regardless of whether I recreate the score function or clear the energies cache.
-However, both putting the ``INCLUDE_DNA_DNA`` flag in the weights file and adding ``-dna:specificity:exclude_dna_dna off`` to the command line do affect scoring.
+However, either putting the ``INCLUDE_DNA_DNA`` flag in the weights file or adding ``-dna:specificity:exclude_dna_dna off`` to the command line does affect scoring.
 I'm not sure why, but it seems like the initial setting is what matters.